ssocias/cassie_docs/source/get-requests.rst

 Return a list of Comment Objects for a given Castie.
 Comments are ordered from newest to oldest.

-To save a new comment for a Castie, use the :ref:`SubmitComment` endpoint found in the :ref:`Post Requests` section.
+To save a new comment for a Castie, use the :ref:`CreateComment` endpoint found in the :ref:`Post Requests` section.

 **Definition:**